bveiga/react-components/README.md

 v1.0.1
 - Fixed style inheritance issues
 - Added a build script to test if Sass compiles within the repo
+- Added more details on how to use the library

 v1.0.0
 - Public Release